-Sampling of converted pools, non-converted pools, backyards, golf course dams, sediment ponds/wetlands and bushland was undertaken by Chelsea Costello (Ku-ring-gai Council).
+Sampling of converted pools, non-converted pools, backyards, golf course dams, sediment ponds/wetlands and bushland was undertaken by Ku-ring-gai Council.
+In 2022, creeks were also sampled by Ku-ring-gai Council.
 We thank all residents and land managers for providing access to land for bat monitoring.